How to Efficiently Count Prime Numbers

 .

-, we can directly conclude that n
+, you can say n

 .

-Now, the time complexity of the isPrime
+Now, the isPrime

 Efficient Implementation of countPrimes

-Starting from 2, we know 2 is a prime number, so 2 × 2 = 4, 3 × 2 = 6, 4 × 2 = 8... none of these can be prime numbers.
+Start from 2.
+We know 2 is a prime number.
+So, 2 × 2 = 4, 3 × 2 = 6, 4 × 2 = 8... all these numbers cannot be primes.

-Then we find that 3 is also a prime number, so 3 × 2 = 6, 3 × 3 = 9, 3 × 4 = 12... none of these can be prime numbers either.
+Next, we see that 3 is also a prime.
+So, 3 × 2 = 6, 3 × 3 = 9, 3 × 4 = 12... these numbers cannot be primes either.

-This GIF from Wikipedia illustrates it well:
+This GIF from Wikipedia shows the process clearly:

 class Solution {